javo0101/introGIS/lessons.md

 - What colors and symbols should I use?
     - Should you represent a population in red or blue?
 Red normally signals something that is alarming, while blue is a more neutral color.
 These subjective cartographic design decisions greatly impact viewer’s understanding of the map.

-For more guiding questions on ethical decision making, please see [this robust resource](<https://serc.carleton.edu/geoethics/Decision-Making>) put together by “The Community of Earth Educators.”
+For more guiding questions on ethical decision making, please see [this robust resource](<https://serc.carleton.edu/geoethics/Decision-Making>) put together by "The Community of Earth Educators."

 ![quote about mapping subjectivities](images/quote2.png)